SCOPE OF THIS CHAPTER

 - Information Sharing

-- Appendix 1: Duty to Promote the Educational Achievement of Looked After Children
+- Appendix 1: Duty to Promote the Educational Achievement of Looked After and Previously Looked After Children

 The Personal Education Plan (PEP) allows the social worker, carer and Designated Teacher for Children in Care at the child's school or, where the child has no school place, the Derby Virtual School for Children in Care (the Virtual School), in conjunction with the child, to set out what needs to happen to meet the educational needs of the child.